-- If assistance is needed regarding a court date, please contact Judge Fortner’s Calendar Clerk, Trinity Frye, at 770-920-7502 or email@example.com.
+- If assistance is needed regarding a court date, please contact Judge Fortner’s Calendar Clerk, Trinity Stone, at 770-920-7502 or email@example.com.

 - The new case management system is now live.
 Attorneys can request an ID and Password by emailing their request to the Clerk of the Superior Court.

 Judge Fortner's Biography

 Judge Fortner was appointed to the State Court of Douglas County by Governor Nathan Deal in March, 2018, filling a vacancy created by the resignation of Judge Neal Dettmering who retired in December, 2017.
 Prior to his appointment, Judge Fortner served as the Douglas County District Attorney.

 Judge Fortner earned his bachelor’s degree in political science from North Georgia College and State University and a law degree from the Georgia State University College of Law.
 After being admitted to the State Bar of Georgia in 2000, Judge Fortner served as a prosecutor with the Douglas County District Attorney's Office for over six years.
 In 2007, Gov. Sonny Perdue appointed him as Solicitor General of Douglas County and he was elected to that position in 2008.
 He returned to the district attorney’s office as the Chief Assistant District Attorney in 2012 and was elected District Attorney in 2014.